MahsaShokouhi/Future_Sales_Prediction/README.md

 ## Modelling

-- Becasue of the complex and sparse data, the commonly used used methods for timeseries data (SARIMA model, for example) is not sutiable.
-Instead, the lagged data (from up to 12 previous months) were included in the regression models (with both linear and non-linear regression).
-In addition, date-related features were added to the model to capture potential, item-specific, sale seasonality as mentioned in the previous section.
-To evaluate and compare models, root mean squared error (rmse) was chosen as the average rmse was computed using 3-fold cross-validation.
+- Becasue of the complex and sparse data, the commonly used models for timeseries data (SARIMA model, for example) is not sutiable.
+Instead, regression models (both linear and non-linear models) were used and the lagged data (sales data from up to 12 previous months) were included in the regression models.
+In addition, date-related features were added to the model to capture potential, item-specific sale seasonality, as mentioned in the previous section.
+To evaluate and compare models, root mean squared error (rmse) was chosen and the average rmse was computed using 3-fold cross-validation.
-- Train-test split: Keep the first 33 month for training and the last month for test
+- Train-test split: Kept the first 33 month for training and the last month for test
-- Baseline model (for comparison): Predict sales based on previous month: monthly sale (for each item, at each shop) = sale for the previous month.
-The root mean squared error of prediction on the test set with baseline model is: 14.50
+- Baseline model (for comparison): Predict sales based on previous month: monthly sale (for each item, at each shop) = sale in the previous month.
+The root mean squared error of prediction on the test set with baseline model was: 14.50

 ### Linear Model
 For linear model, feaures were scaled using standard scaling and principal component analysis was used to obtain uncorrelated predictors.
 Here are the rmse values during cross-validation and test: